hexaflex-zz/svm/README.md

 ## License

-Unless otherwise stated, this project and its contents are provided under a 3-Clause BSD lisence.
+Unless otherwise stated, this project and its contents are provided under a 3-Clause BSD license.
 Refer to the LICENSE file for its contents.